How to Cut Waiting Room Time in Half—Plus Other Doctors' Office Shortcuts You'll Wish You Knew Earlier

 The Problem: You Can’t Afford to Waste Hours in the Waiting Room

-- Fill out forms beforehand.
+2. Fill out forms beforehand.
 Ask the office to fax or e-mail any forms a few days before your visit.
 Bring them with you to the appointment, completed.
+You'd be surprised how much time this can save you filling it out in the waiting room.

-- Avoid the busiest times.
-Nab the first appointment of the day.
-“We tend to start on schedule,” says James King, M.D., board chair of the American Academy of Family Physicians, “but get behind because it’s impossible to predict how much time each patient will need.”
-Another good option?
-The first appointment after lunch.
-Days to avoid: Mondays, Fridays, and the days before and after holidays.
+3. Avoid the busiest times.
+Try to get the first appointment of the day.
+"We tend to start on schedule, but get behind because it’s impossible to predict how much time each patient will need,” says James King, M.D., board chair of the American Academy of Family Physicians.
+Another good option is the first appointment after lunch.
+Days to avoid: Mondays, Fridays, and days right before and after holidays.

-- Call ahead.
+4. Call ahead.
 Most receptionists are happy to tell you if the doctor is on time and, if not, how much later you should arrive.
-And if you do get stuck in a packed waiting room, it’s OK to ask if you have time to run an errand without losing your place.
+And if you do get stuck in a packed waiting room, it’s okay to ask if you have time to run an errand without losing your place.

-- Speak to your doctor’s nurse or the physician’s assistant.
+1. Speak to your doctor’s nurse or the physician’s assistant.
 You’re more likely to get one on the phone quickly.
-He or she may be able to answer a routine question for you or relay it to the doctor and call back with a response.
-Be sure to give instructions that it’s OK to leave a message on your voice mail or with a person answering your phone, advises Liu.
+They may be able to answer a routine question for you or relay it to the doctor and call back with a response.
+Be sure to give instructions that it’s okay to leave a message on your voice mail or with a person answering your phone, Liu says.
 Privacy laws prevent doctors’ offices from leaving messages with others unless authorized.

 The Problem: Staying on Top of Insurance-Claim Forms Is Exhausting